-Organise a day-trip to the Blue Mountains to Sculpture at Scenic World where, for the sixth year running, the Jurassic rainforest has been transformed into a lush art gallery.
+Organise a day-trip to the Blue Mountains to Sculpture at Scenic World where, for the eighth year running, the Jurassic rainforest has been transformed into a lush art gallery.
 The natural environment plays host to 37 works of art by leading local and international artists.
 Scenic World offers incredible views of the World Heritage-listed mountains with a scenic railway, an elevated walkway and a vertiginous cable-car – add sculptural works and installations and it’s hard to know where to look first.

-April 7 to May 7; Corner Violet Street and Cliff Drive, Katoomba
+April 12 to May 12; Corner Violet Street and Cliff Drive, Katoomba

-Until June 25; 1 William Street, Sydney
+Until April 28; 1 William Street, Sydney

 SEE ALSO: Things to Do at Bondi Beach

 In industrial buildings all over the Inner West of Sydney, passionate brewers are crafting bespoke ales.
 Take yourself on a self-guided walking tour to take in such brew-pubs as Wayward Brewing Company in Camperdown where the furniture is pre-loved, the pizza comes from down the road and the beer has character.
 Mosey on to Marrickville where Batch Brewing Co resides in a former panel-beaters workshop.
 The mainstays are IP and American pale ale (the owners are both from the US) and more experimental options include Elise the Milk Stout (made with lactose) and Our Kind of Blue (a blueberry wheat ale).

-Until April 30; 500 Harris Street, Ultimo
+Until June 10; 500 Harris Street, Ultimo

 The Great Centennial Park Egg Hunt

 This is not a mere hunt, it’s a quest – and the object (finding as much chocolate as possible) is about as important as it gets for the under-10 set.
 At Centennial Park last year, more than 1000 little cocoa-addicts ranged over the 360 hectares gleefully locating the booty at the Great Centennial Park Egg Hunt.
-There’s a trail map with challenges for a self-led expedition and it’s sponsored by Darrell Lea – so you might have to nick a couple of the eggs just to make sure they’re OK.
+There’s a trail map with challenges for a self-led expedition and it’s sponsored by Cadbury – so you might have to nick a couple of the eggs just to make sure they’re OK.
 Book ahead – this event is popular.

-Centennial Parklands, Centennial Park
+Sat 20 and Sun 21 April; Centennial Parklands, Centennial Park

-If you’ve always played around with the idea of going to the opera, the novelty of Handa Opera on Sydney Harbour might just sway you to take the plunge this Easter.
+If you’ve always played around with the idea of going to the opera, the novelty of the Handa Opera performance of West Side Story on Sydney Harbour might just sway you to take the plunge this Easter.
 Positioned at Fleet Steps on Mrs Macquarie’s Point, this outdoor event is held against the backdrop of the city, complete with views of the skyline and a full array of pop-up restaurants and bars.
 The opera itself is an incredible display of engineering, performance, set and costume design and theatrics (the fireworks integrated into the performance are spectacular).
 Take advantage of the various casual and fine-dining eateries and watering holes at the venue from 5pm before the performance starts at 7:30pm.